shinobi5/skeletor/README.md

 When using web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be scoped to the component.

-For global styles minimal CSS is provided by default (but can be disabled through the setup CLI) with tools to watch for changes and concatenate the individual files into a single minified `styles.css`.
+Basic lllobal styles are provided by default (but can be disabled through the setup CLI) with tools to watch for changes and concatenate the individual files into a single minified `styles.css`.

 The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, components, utilities`.